segev67/afeka-web-development-final-project/README.md

 1. **Access Token** (15 minutes)
    - Used for API authentication
    - Signed with `JWT_SECRET` using HMAC-SHA256
-   - Stored in httpOnly cookie
+   - Stored in httpOnly cookie (set by the Next.js Server Action)
    - Short-lived for security

 2. **Refresh Token** (7 days)
    - Used only to obtain new access tokens
    - Signed with `JWT_REFRESH_SECRET` (separate secret for defense in depth)
-   - Stored in httpOnly cookie
+   - Stored in httpOnly cookie (set by the auth server)
    - Rotated on each use (one-time use tokens)

 ### JWT Structure